serenity-is/docs/serene_tour/theming.md

 # Theming

-Serene initially starts with a dark theme.
-On top right of the screen, next to *Theme* label, click the light gray circle and theme will change to a light one.
+Serene initially starts with a dark/blue theme.
+On top right of the screen, next to username, click the settings button and change theme to another one.

 ![Serene Dashboard Light](img/serene_dashboard_light.jpg)